Wechsler Adult Intelligence Scale-Fourth Edition

 FSIQ, Index scores, subtest level scaled scores

-Scoring Options: Manual scoring, Scoring Assistant® and Report Writer software
+Scoring Options: Q-interactive® Web-based Administration and Scoring, Manual scoring, Scoring Assistant® and Report Writer software

 Report Options: Score Report, Client Report and Interpretive Report